VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Very Long-time evolution

 In the previous section, we focused on AT2018hyz and its evolution up to $\sim10^4\,\rm days$ $(\simeq30\,\rm yrs)$.
 Over longer timescales, the jet image also exhibits several interesting behaviors.
 Although such a long timescale exceeds the period over which a single human researcher can work, it may be possible to observe the same phenomena in a shorter timescale for less energetic events such as other off-axis jetted TDEs with lower energy and Galactic microquasars.

 The shape of the off-axis approaching jet image shows a characteristic evolution reflecting its dynamics.
 Figure~\ref{fig:18hyz_ratio} depicts the long-time evolution of the aspect ratio of the image defined as the ratio of the image widths in the $X$ and $Y$ directions.
-Initially the image is a disk with an aspect ratio of unity as seen in Fig.~\ref{fig:18hyz_im_early}, but it decreases with time, meaning that the image is elongated in the $Y$ direction (see the lower panels in Fig.~\ref{fig:18hyz_im}).
+Initially the image is a disk with an aspect ratio of unity as seen in Fig.~\ref{fig:18hyz_im_early}, but it decreases with time, meaning that the image is elongated in the $Y$ direction (see the lower panels in Fig.~\ref{fig:18hyz_im} and Fig.~\ref{fig:18hyz_X}).
 Afterward, the ratio reaches a minimum at $\sim10^{4-5}\,\rm days$, then starts to increase, and eventually approaches a constant value.
 This behavior results from the deceleration of the jet from relativistic to Newtonian motion, which alters the geometry of the EATS.

-Figure~\ref{fig:image_eats} illustrates a schematic picture of the evolution of the EATS.
-The EATS is given by the intersection of the EATS of a spherical outflow (gray curves) and the jet (shaded region).
-For a relativistic outflow, the former has an egg-like shape, with its broader end oriented toward the observer \citep{Sari1998, Granot+1999}.
-In this configuration, the far and near sides of the jet edge (black dots) are projected to smaller and larger X-coordinates, which we denote as $X_{\rm min}$ and $X_{\rm max}$, respectively.
+In the early relativistic phase, the EATS has a characteristic egg-like shape clipped by the jet as discussed in the derivation of Eq.~\eqref{eq:dX}.
+As Fig.~\ref{fig:image_eats} illustrates, the far and near sides of the jet edge (black dots) are projected to smaller and larger $X$ coordinates.
 In contrast, the EATS of a spherical Newtonian outflow is simply spherical.
-In this case, the far and near sides are projected to larger and smaller X-coordinates in the image, respectively.
+The far and near sides are projected to larger and smaller $X$ coordinates in the image, respectively.
 Therefore, as the jet decelerates, the projected locations of the far and near sides of the jet edge flip on the sky plane, and the width $\Delta X$ has a minimum.